paul1003/music/README.md

 # music
-Where AI meets Art and Music
+Where AI meets Art and Music test